We don’t support this browser anymore.

 Microsoft's future is now far more about cloud computing and Artificial Intelligence (AI) than it is Excel and Word – not to say the latter aren’t important.
 AI services contributed a big, and growing, chunk of Azure's growth in the last two quarters, and that's a trend we expect to continue.
 For now, demand is outstripping capacity, which is holding growth back a touch – but we're not overly concerned – it's a nice problem to have.

 Investment in new infrastructure is ramping up to service that demand.
 It's a hefty weight, but Microsoft is such an efficient beast that it's still managing to generate healthy levels of free cash.
-There are genuine concerns that AI isn't delivering the end products and services needed to support all the buildout, but we think that misses the bigger picture.
+There are genuine concerns that AI isn't delivering the end products and services needed to support all the buildout.
+The emergence of some impressive competition has also caught the market’s attention.
+But we think that misses the bigger picture.
 Megatrends like AI take time, rarely track in a perfect line, and bumps in the road are part of the journey.

 Aside from enabling other businesses to build AI products, Microsoft's own software stack can also be a major beneficiary.
 Copilot, an AI chatbot integrated into apps like Word, is a great example of a new tool showing impressive growth.
 But there are question marks around how and when it’ll drive meaningful additional revenue.